icicletech/grape-scaffold/README.md

 #### Options
   * --skip-controller-tests - Skip controller tests
-  * --controller-path=CONTROLLER_PATH - This can be used to set the path were the controller is generated.
+  * --controller-path=CONTROLLER_PATH - This can be used to set the path where the controller is generated.
 By default it's generated under app/controllers/api/v1/